CHEN Sa Pianist

 Sa was nominated for the esteemed Tokyo series “The 100 Greatest Pianists” and as the cover artist of the launching issue of Gramophone magazine Chinese edition.
 She was also named by the French magazine L’OFFICIEL as one of the “Top 10 Chinese Artists” and the Polish Government honoured the Chopin Art Passport to Sa in 2010, for her unique interpretation and achievement in Chopin’s music.

-She gave the premiere performances of modern piano concertos.
-Xinqiban written in 2016 by Australian based Chinese composer Julian Yu was premiered in 2016 with NCPA Symphony Orchestra with Maestro ZHANG Yi.
-Piano Concerto by WANG Xilin, China based composer, was premiered by CHEN Sa and Basel Chamber Orchestra in 2013.
+She gave the premiere performances of modern piano concertos, Xinqiban written in 2016 by Australian based Chinese composer Julian Yu.
+The first performance was in 2016 with NCPA Symphony Orchestra with Maestro Zhang Yi.
+She also premiered Piano Concerto by Chinese composer WANG Xilin with Basel Chamber Orchestra in 2013.

-Aside from her regular performance schedule, Sa engages herself in charity work too.
-She was involved with the project of World Bank and the Norwegian government to premiere the multimedia piano concerto Green Call and performed throughout China, as part of the environmental protection educational programme.
-She also appeared in Washington D.C. at the “Global Citizen 2015 Earth Day” event performed to over few thousands of audiences.
+Aside from her regular performance schedule, Sa engages herself in charity work, too.
+She was involved with the project of World Bank and the Norwegian government to premiere the multimedia piano concerto Green Call and performed through out in China, as part of the environmental protection educational programme.
+She also appeared in Washington D.C. at the “Global Citizen 2015 Earth Day” event and performed to over few thousands of audiences.

-In the 2018/19 season, Sa continues to concertize in Italy, France, U.S., Singapore, China.
-She made a few highlights debut in Salzburg Festival with Salzburg Orchestra Academy Solisten, performed Mozart K 595 in St. Petersburg Piano Festival, and performed Beethoven 3rd Concerto with Orchestra dell’ Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano..
+In the 2018/19 season, Sa continued to concertize in Italy, France, U.S., Singapore, China and few highlights include debut in Salzburg Festival with Salzburg Orchestra Academy Solisten, performance of Mozart K 595, debut in St. Petersburg Piano Festival, and with Orchestra dell’ Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano performing Beethoven 3rd Concerto in Beijing.

 As Associate Artist, she returns to the Guildhall School of Music and Drama in London twice annually to give master classes and concerts for her educational activities.